jakejs/jake/README.md

     jake foo:fonebone  # This the foo:fonebone task

 The list displayed will be all tasks whose namespace/name contain the filter-string.

+### Breaking tasks up into multiple files

+Jake will automatically load (using `require`) any files with a .jake extension in the special directory in the project directory (defaults to 'jakelib', can be set using the -J/--jakelibdir command-line option.
+These files will be loaded after the Jakefile.

+This allows you to break your tasks up over multiple files -- a good way to do it is one namespace per file.

+Note that these .jake files each run in their own module-context, so they don't have access to each others' data.
+However, the Jake API methods, and the task-hierarchy are globally available, so you can use tasks in any file as prerequisites for tasks in any other, as normal.

+Environment-variables set on the command-line are likewise also naturally available to code in all files via process.env.

 ### File-utils